 The plan was as follows: I would be at the apartment from midday, collecting the deliveries, as well as putting up shelves and doing other manly, blue-collar tasks.
-Anna was due to finish work at around 4:30pm, she’d come down to the apartment for the rest of the deliveries and I’d take my two trains to the Prospect Park Bandshell and she would meet me there as soon as our stuff came.
+Anna was due to finish work at around 4:30pm so she’d come home to the new apartment for the rest of the deliveries, I’d take my two trains to the Prospect Park Bandshell, and she would meet me there as soon as our stuff came.

 In order to get there, I would need to: